Maniac (Girlicious song): Synopsis

 The video starts off with the three girls seen in separate cages dancing.
 It then cuts to Chrystina's respective solo where she is seen on an operating room table surrounded by male dancers.
 The following scene shows all three girls performing choreography while walking down a hallway.
 Nichole in her respective solo, is seen on a bed singing her verses while being loured by male dancers.
 After another scene of choreography in water this time, the video cuts to Natalie's respective solo; She is seen in a corner with a spotlight on her with male backup dancers.
 In the final scene, the girls and male dancers are seen performing more choreography until the girls are eventually locked up by the male dancers.
-This was the last music video to feature the group before the disbandment in 2011.